Case Study 05 · Dell INC · Dell Technologies

 Results

-Findability lifted 40%, misclicks dropped 50%, monthly active users rose 20%, and post-launch satisfaction reached 90%.
+Measured against the pre-redesign baseline, findability lifted 40%, misclicks dropped 50%, monthly active users rose 20%, and post-launch satisfaction reached 90%.
 The tile-based nav and Favorites patterns shipped became reference work for adjacent internal tools at Dell.

 Problem area